 29. The Dallas Arboretum

-The Dallas Arboretum is a must when visiting Dallas.
+The Dallas Arboretum is a must when visiting Dallas (even in the winter!).
 This 66-acre botanical garden sits off of White Rock Lake and rotates exhibits throughout the year.
 Learn more about it here!

 30. Klyde Warren Park